lonnysgit/transitionopstoolkit/README.md

 # Transition to Operations and Service Support Toolkit
 ## What is the Transition to Operations and Service Support Toolkit?
 A collection of flexible templates and processes to support Information Technology project launches, signal changes to services and share models for providing customers knowledge that serves them best.
+[ITIL Knowledge Management](## ITIL Knowledge Management)
 ## Key Resources
 * Documentation;
 * Downloads;
 * Examples;
 * Version history and roadmap;
-* [ITIL Knowledge Management] (#);
 * Terms and Conditions :link: [MIT License](/LICENSE.md);
 * Source code repository and contributing guidelines; and,
 * Communications material.